Find all your bus do's, don'ts, needs, and guidelines below

 Call to schedule your destination and return trips within 24 hours in advance.

-Notify WRT at least one hour in advance to cancel your trip.
+Notify WRT at least two hours in advance to cancel your trip.

 Limit carry-on items to what you can carry or place under your seat.

 Drivers don't carry change, please have the correct fare ready when boarding